Rakul Preet Singh

 Rakul Preet Singh (born 10 October 1990) is an Indian actress who predominantly works in Telugu, Hindi and Tamil films.
 Singh is a recipient of several accolades including a SIIMA Award, in addition to four nominations at the Filmfare Awards South.

 Singh started her career as a model and made her acting debut with the Kannada film Gilli (2009).
 Singh received Filmfare Award for Best Actress – Telugu nominations for her performance in Venkatadri Express (2013), Loukyam (2014), Nannaku Prematho (2016) and Rarandoi Veduka Chudham (2017).
 She then appeared in commercial successes: Pandaga Chesko (2015), Sarrainodu (2016), Dhruva (2016), Spyder (2017), Theeran Adhigaaram Ondru (2017) and Ayalaan (2024).
 Singh expanded to Hindi films with Yaariyan (2014).
 She has since appeared in De De Pyaar De (2019), Runway 34 (2022) and Doctor G (2022).

 Alongside her acting career, Singh is a celebrity endorser for several brands.
 She is married to actor–producer Jackky Bhagnani.

 Early life

-Singh was born on 10 October 1990 in a Punjabi Sikh family at New Delhi to Kulwinder Singh, an officer in Indian Army, and his wife Rajender Kaur.
+Singh was born on 10 October 1990 in a Punjabi Sikh family in New Delhi to Kulwinder Singh, an officer in Indian Army, and his wife Rajender Kaur.
 Her younger brother, Aman Preet Singh, is also an actor.
 Singh did her schooling from Army Public School, Dhaula Kuan, and later completed a degree in Mathematics from the Jesus and Mary College, Delhi.